 A. A principle-based approach to the calculation of reserves places the responsibility for actuarial and financial assumptions with respect to the determination of sufficient reserves on individual companies, as compared with reserves determined strictly according to formulas prescribed by regulators.
 This responsibility requires that sufficient measures are established for oversight of the function related to principle-based reserves.

-The corporate governance guidance provided in VM-G is applicable only to a principle-based valuation calculated according to methods defined in VM-20 and VM-21, except for the following condition:.
+The corporate governance guidance provided in VM-G is applicable only to a principle-based valuation calculated according to methods defined in VM-20, VM-21, and VM-22, except for the following condition:

-For a company that does not compute any deterministic or SR under VM-20 as a result of passing the exclusion tests as defined in VM–20 Section 6, and all contracts subject to reserves under VM-21 are determined by application of the Alternative Methodology, VM-G Sections 2 and 3 below are generally not applicable; the requirements of Section 4 are still applicable.
-However, if the company calculated the SERT using the DR method outlined in VM-20 Section 6.A.2.b.i.a, or the Stochastic Exclusion Demonstration Test outlined in VM-20 Section 6.A.3, then VM-G Sections 2 and 3 are applicable.
+For a company that does not compute any DR or SR under VM-20 or VM-22 as a result of passing the exclusion tests as defined in VM–20 Section 6 or VM-22 Section 7, and all contracts subject to reserves under VM-21 are determined by application of the Alternative Methodology, VM-G Sections 2 and 3 below are generally not applicable; the requirements of Section 4 are still applicable.
+However, if the company calculated the SERT using the DR method outlined in VM-20 Section 6.A.2.b.i.a, the adjusted scenario reserve method outlined in VM-22 Section 7.C.2.a.i, or the Stochastic Exclusion Demonstration Test outlined in VM-20 Section 6.A.3 or VM-22 Section 7.D, then VM-G Sections 2 and 3 are applicable.

 Guidance Note: Given requirements in AG 43 are intended to be the same as those in VM-21, if a company chooses to aggregate business subject to AG 43 with business subject to VM-21 in calculating the reserve, then the provisions in VM-G apply to this aggregate principle-based valuation.